 When you’re dreaming, electrical signals are still being sent from your brain to your muscles to stimulate movement.
 The only thing stopping you acting out your dreams is the Brainstem, a part of your brain which sends other signals to temporarily paralyse muscles when you sleep.

-With the EMG test, Oldis recreated some movements that his subjects made during their dream, shown in the recording below.
+With the EMG test, Oldis recreated some movements that his subjects made during their dream, which you can watch here.

 In 2010, Japanese researchers at Advanced Telecommunications Research (ATR) Computational Neuroscience Laboratories made use of functional magnetic resonance imaging (fMRI) to try and tackle the idea of dream-reading.